haekb/nolf2-modernizer/Assets/ModernizerReadme.txt

 Simply drop the `gamecontrollerdb.txt` file into your NOLF 2 game folder and Modernizer will attempt to load it on start-up.

 Special Thanks:
-    My Partner - For putting up with quite a few late nights Nathan Grigg & Monolith Mark - For getting me some wonderful song title suggestions SPAWN - For his immense help with testing & organizing the multiplayer community Everyone at LithFAQ - Because they're all such a helpful bunch
+ - My Partner - For putting up with quite a few late nights
+ - Nathan Grigg & Monolith Mark - For getting me some wonderful song title suggestions
+ - SPAWN - For his immense help with testing & organizing the multiplayer community (Check out his site https://www.spawnsite.net)
+ - Everyone at LithFAQ - Because they're all such a helpful bunch
-    <Space Intentionally Left Blank> - To whoever actually brings NOLF back from legal hell
+ - <Space Intentionally Left Blank> - To whoever actually brings NOLF back from legal hell
-    And You - For enjoying such a fantastic forgotten gem
+ - And You - For enjoying such a fantastic forgotten gem